 EVENT SIZE LIMITATION

 Indoor gatherings are generally discouraged and in most cases will not be allowed.
-With approval, up to 10 people may be permitted to attend an indoor event, with proper precautions in place to ensure physical distancing.
+With approval, up to 10 people may be permitted to attend an outdoor event, with proper precautions in place to ensure physical distancing.
 All participants will be required to wear a mask at all times while indoors.
-Events with 11-25 people must be held outside or online, or canceled.
-All events with more than 25 people must be held online.
+All events with more than 10 people must be held online.
 (This number was updated in November based on recent regional guidance.)

 Students arriving to campus will be spread out over several days, instead of having all students arrive in a condensed period of time.
 This will limit the number of people moving in on any single day to a set amount across all of our residential communities.